dougeby/IntuneDocs/intune/app-wrapper-prepare-ios.md

 Use the Microsoft Intune App Wrapping Tool for iOS to enable Intune app protection policies for in-house iOS apps without changing the code of the app itself.

 The tool is a macOS command-line application that creates a wrapper around an app.
-Once an app is processed, you can change the app's functionalty by deploying [app protection policies](/intune-classic/deploy-use/configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console) to it.
+Once an app is processed, you can change the app's functionality by deploying [app protection policies](/intune-classic/deploy-use/configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console) to it.

 To download the tool, see [Microsoft Intune App Wrapping Tool for iOS](https://github.com/msintuneappsdk/intune-app-wrapping-tool-ios) on GitHub.